 What do I believe, and why?
 Where do these ideas come from?

-In 2018, I was invited to bring this project to my former high school, where their student body represents 50 different countries.
+In 2018 and again in 2021, I was invited to bring this project to my former high school, where their student body represents 55 different countries.
 Leading students to understand their stories as means for better understanding others, my curriculum successfully facilitated cross-cultural engagement on campus.
 To see this project, click on "MC IN THE CLASSROOM" below.